No zero-crossings for random polynomials and the heat equation: Introduction

 Our focus here is on persistence probabilities

-Such probabilities have been extensively studied, for other stochastic processes, also in reliability theory and in the physics literature, c.f. the surveys \cite{M,AS} and references therein.
-Specifically, we study the asymptotics of $p_J(n)$ for $J=[0,1]$, $J=(1,\infty)$, $J=[0,\infty)$ and $J=\R$, where $\{a_i\}$ are independent, centered normal with $\E (a_0^2)=1$ and $i \mapsto \E(a_i^2) = i^\alpha L(i)$ forms a regularly varying sequence of order $\alpha$, at $i \to \infty$.
-Equivalently, we consider any $i \mapsto L(i)$ slowly varying at infinity (namely, such that $L([\mu i])/L(i)\to 1$ when $i \to \infty$, for any fixed $\mu >0$, c.f. \cite{BGT}).
-To this end, deriving in Theorem \ref{general} a new, general flexible criteria for continuity of persistence probability tail exponential rates, we show in Theorem \ref{poly} that for \emph{any} slowly varying $L(\cdot)$,
+Such probabilities have been extensively studied, for other stochastic processes, also in reliability theory and in the physics literature, cf. the surveys \cite{M,AS} and references therein.
+Specifically, we study the asymptotics of $p_J(n)$ for $J=[0,1]$, $J=(1,\infty)$, $J=[0,\infty)$ and $J=\mathbb{R}$, where $\{a_i\}$ are independent, centered normal with $\mathbb{E}(a_0^2)=1$ and $i \mapsto\mathbb{E}(a_i^2) = i^\alpha L(i)$ forms a regularly varying sequence of order $\alpha$, at $i \to\infty$.
+Equivalently, we consider any $i \mapsto L(i)$ slowly varying at infinity (namely, such that $L([\mu i])/L(i)\to1$ when $i \to\infty$, for any fixed $\mu>0$, cf. \cite{BGT}).
+To this end, deriving in Theorem \ref{general} a new, general flexible criteria for continuity of persistence probability tail exponential rates, we show in Theorem~\ref{poly} that for \textit{any} slowly varying $L(\cdot)$,

-Subject to a mild regularity condition on $L(2k)/L(2k+1)$, we further deduce that $p_{\R}(2n)=n^{-2b_\alpha-2b_0+o(1)}$ (clearly, $p_{\R}(2n+1)=0$ and we note in passing that $\P (N_n=0) = 2 p_{\R}(n)$).
+Subject to a mild regularity condition on $L(2k)/L(2k+1)$, we further deduce that $p_{\mathbb{R}}(2n)=n^{-2b_\alpha-2b_0+o(1)}$ [clearly, $p_{\mathbb{R}}(2n+1)=0$ and we note in passing that $\mathbb{P}(N_n=0) = 2 p_{\mathbb{R}}(n)$].

-The power exponent $b_\alpha$ is thus universal, i.e. independent of the specific slowly varying function $L(\cdot)$, and the asymptotics of $p_{(1,\infty)}(n)$ is further independent of the order $\alpha$ of the regularly varying variance of $a_i$ (as already noted in \cite{SM} for the case of $L(\cdot) \equiv 1$).
+The power exponent $b_\alpha$ is thus universal, that is, independent of the specific slowly varying function $L(\cdot)$, and the asymptotics of $p_{(1,\infty)}(n)$ is further independent of the order $\alpha$ of the regularly varying variance of $a_i$ (as already noted in \cite{SM} for the case of $L(\cdot) \equiv1$).